ForgTav/E2EE-CropAutomation/README.md

 # 🌱 E2EE Crop Automation for OpenComputers + IC²

 Automate your IC² crop breeding with ease using this fully integrated OpenComputers (OC) system.
-These scripts handle everything: **tiering up**, **stat maximization**, and **crop spreading** — all with minimal setup.
+These scripts handle: **tiering up**, **stat maximization**, and **crop spreading** — all with minimal setup.
 No prior experience with OpenComputers is necessary — this guide walks you through everything step-by-step.

 ---

+## ⚠️ Manual-only Crops

+Some plants **cannot be automated** using this script due to their unique environmental requirements or mechanics.

+### Example: Redwheat
+- Requires **light level between 5 and 10**
+- This condition cannot be reliably maintained or managed by the robot
+- As a result, Redwheat must be grown and bred **manually**

+If a plant has similar constraints, it is recommended to handle it outside the automated system.

 ## ⚙️ Required Components